-The submitter of urgently needed ideographs must prepare the following documents:
+A member body that is submitting urgently-needed ideographs must prepare the following:

 - a.
-All the documents required as in normal ideograph submissions. - b.
-In addition to the above, a document to show any unifiable ideographs in the current IRG working sets against the submitted ideographs.
-When the urgently needed ideographs are accepted by WG2, the unifiable ideographs in the current working sets will be removed as explained in C.3 below. - c.
-For ideographs not mentioned above, the document must prove that their submitted ideographs are not unifiable with any ideographs in the current working set.
+All the documents required for normal ideograph submissions. - b.
+In addition to the above, a document that indicates whether, among the submitted urgently-needed ideographs, there are any that can be unified with ideographs in the current IRG working sets.
+When a particular urgently-needed ideograph repertoire is accepted by WG2, any unifiable ideographs in the current working sets will be removed as explained in C.3 below. - c.
+For ideographs not mentioned above, the document must prove that their submitted urgently-needed ideographs are not unifiable with any ideographs in the current working sets.
 The proof may be provided by listing the documents the submitter has checked, and for each proposed ideograph, a list of ideographs whose radicals and strokes were checked against.
-It is an important responsibility of the submitter to check with not only current standardized CJK ideographs, but also the IRG working set for any unifiable characters against its submission.
-If a submitter fails to do the above, the submission will not be approved by the IRG as an IRG-endorsed independent submission to WG2.
+It is an important responsibility of the submitter to check with not only the current standardized CJK ideographs, but also the IRG working sets for any unifiable characters against its submission.
+If a submitter fails to do the above, the submission will not be approved by the IRG as an IRG-endorsed independent submission to WG2. - d.
+A submission is deemed urgently-needed only if the submitting member body demonstrates urgency or a rationale for rapid standardization. - e.
+Each submission from a member body shall include no more than 30 ideographs.
+Submissions that include more than 30 characters will be accepted at the sole discretion of the IRG.